mynameiscuining/spring-cloud/README.md

 routes is SEMAPHORE.  zuul.ribbonIsolationStrategy can be changed to THREAD
 if that isolation pattern is preferred.

-he Zuul starter does not include a discovery client, so, for routes based
+The Zuul starter does not include a discovery client, so, for routes based
  on service IDs, you need to provide one of those on the classpath as well
   (Eureka is one choice).